-Najat MAALLA M ́JID (Morocco) was appointed the Special Representative of the UN Secretary-General on Violence against Children in May 2019.

-She acts as an independent global advocate for the prevention and elimination of all forms of violence against children.
+Najat MAALLA M ́JID (Morocco) Special Representative of the UN Secretary-General on Violence against Children She acts as an independent global advocate for the prevention and elimination of all forms of violence against children.
 The mandate of the SRSG on Violence against Children is anchored in human rights standards, and promotes the universal ratification and effective implementation of core international human rights conventions.
+Excerpts of her Annual Report 22 February-19 March 2021 https://undocs.org/A/HRC/46/40